rockchalkwushock/mashaeltsova-photography/README.md

 | Requests | Data Transferred | Time to First Paint | Load Time |
 |----------|------------------|---------------------|-----------|
 | 53       | 27.3MB           | 6.02s               | 2.6min    |

+## Todo

+I would like to look into these things as well as do more with:

+- SSR Caching
+- Write more concrete tests for the booking form, navigation, & intl.
+- Read up on spinning up my own benchmark tests
+- CSS Grid fallback...it's super bad I don't have anything in place :scream:
+- Read up and implement better accessibility.
+I don't know anything at all about WARIA or whatever it is called and this really needs to be done!

 ## Contributors